Professor of Spanish

 Alsop, Thomas, Daniel Alsop, and Sara Colburn-Alsop.
 Ni un día sin poesía.
 Auburn Hills: Teacher’s Discovery, 1999.

 “I love how she always goes out of her way to clarify concepts, answer questions, and ensure there is nothing that’s confusing.
 I enjoy hearing about her experiences in other countries and learning about the Hispanic culture through her stories.
 Outside of the classroom, she is one of my biggest supporters and is an amazing role model.
 It’s obvious that she loves working with her students, and would do anything she could to help them.” – Hannah Rollett ’19

 “Dr. Colburn-Alsop’s teaching always goes beyond the obvious goal of the course.
 For example, the class Spanish in the Workplace was about more than just learning important vocabulary, it was about understanding the essence of being a true professional.” – Kristin Hughes ’18

 I learned to read when I was three years old and books have always been an extremely important part of my life.
 I entered into college knowing that I wanted to major in English, but in my sophomore year I realized that I not only loved reading books and writing, but that I also had a serious passion for learning language and about other cultures.
 I figured why not major in both?!
 Truly, a Spanish major is like an English major; it’s just in a different language.
 The double major has certainly served me very well as a student and a professor.

 I love to travel and have led a number of Franklin College trips.
-In 2003, 2005, 2007 and 2009, I led Winter Term trips to Guadalajara, Mexico.
+In 2003, 2005, 2007 and 2009, I led Immersive Term trips to Guadalajara, Mexico.
 This August, I am leading a study away trip for Franklin College students to Cuba in August 2017.